Toro Negro State Forest: Trail #5 ("Las Cuarenta")

-Trail #5 is about 0.9 mile long and is a medium challenge trail.
+Trail #5 is about 0.9 mi long and is a medium challenge trail.
 There is a significant amount of mud on this trail, but less so in the dry season months of December through March and June through July.
-To reach this trail from the visitors' parking area hikers must first head northbound to trek the entire length of Trail #7 (the Camping Area trail, 0.1 mile long), cross the bridge over the Doña Juana Creek and then hop on Trail #8.
-From this point on Trail #8, hikers head West for about 0.2 mile where Trail #5 begins; its entrance is located on the right hand side.
+To reach this trail from the visitors' parking area hikers must first head northbound to trek the entire length of Trail #7 (the Camping Area trail, 0.1 mi long), cross the bridge over the Doña Juana Creek and then hop on Trail #8.
+From this point on Trail #8, hikers head West for about 0.2 mi where Trail #5 begins; its entrance is located on the right hand side.
 The trail heads North and leads to Puerto Rico Highway 564.
-The first segment of the trail runs downhill for 0.9 mile.
+The first segment of the trail runs downhill for 0.9 mi.
 The trail runs a thick tropical jungle of banana trees, sierra palms, tree ferns, flamboyant trees, and elephant ears.
 The trail is muddy, steep, and scantily-marked.
 Visibility is minimal through the dense foliage.
 There are several creeks near this trail and birds are abundant: black-throated blue warblers, northern parulas, green mangos, Cape May warblers, belted kingfishers, among others.
-After the 0.9 mile trek, the trail reaches PR-564.
+After the 0.9 mi trek, the trail reaches PR-564.
 There is water pumping station on the left.
 From this point the "trail" turns right, as PR-564 is intended to be part of the trail.
-Hikers walk South on PR-564 for 0.6 mile where the northern terminus of Trail #9 (the Doña Petra trail) is located to the right.
-Continuing southbound on PR-564 for another 0.1 mile, the road trail meets PR-143, where hikers turn right to continue South on Trail #5.
-From this point hikers walk another 0.25 mile to arrive at the visitors' parking area on the right side of the road.
-Considering the hikes on Trails #7 and #8 plus the hikes on roads PR-564 and PR-143, Trail #5 is 2.95 miles long, making it the second longest hike of all of Toro Negro's trails.
+Hikers walk South on PR-564 for 0.6 mi where the northern terminus of Trail #9 (the Doña Petra trail) is located to the right.
+Continuing southbound on PR-564 for another 0.1 mi, the road trail meets PR-143, where hikers turn right to continue South on Trail #5.
+From this point hikers walk another 0.25 mi to arrive at the visitors' parking area on the right side of the road.
+Considering the hikes on Trails #7 and #8 plus the hikes on roads PR-564 and PR-143, Trail #5 is 2.95 mi long, making it the second longest hike of all of Toro Negro's trails.